Equal Chance and Support for Parents with Disabilities

 Where life experiences are concerned, parents with developmental disabilities have reported feeling neglected and deprived, as well as reporting trauma and abuse.
 They can experience unemployment, poverty, and a lack of job skills.
 Parents with developmental disabilities have reported being mistreated by people who are supposed to be there to help them, leaving them feeling overwhelmed by their circumstances.

 Support Parents with Disabilities

 Parents with disabilities - there are many resources out there to assist you.
 Some of these resources have stories from parents just like you, who have disabilities and are raising children.
 'Parents with Disabilities Online,' has articles written about and for those who are raising children and who experience forms of disabilities.
-The site is a wonderful place to visit.
-There is also a site called, 'Family Village,' that has a number of links to various resources for you to browse through.
+The site is a remarkable place to visit.
+There is also a site called, 'Family Village,' that has numerous links to various resources for you to browse through.
 There is an entire network for parents though the National Parent Technical Assistance Center as well.

 Thomas C. Weiss is a researcher and editor for Disabled World.
 Thomas attended college and university courses earning a Masters, Bachelors and two Associate degrees, as well as pursing Disability Studies.
 As a Nursing Assistant Thomas has assisted people from a variety of racial, religious, gender, class, and age groups by providing care for people with all forms of disabilities from Multiple Sclerosis to Parkinson's; para and quadriplegia to Spina Bifida.